CaioLemec/CaioLemec/readme.md

 Hello there, community! 👋
 </h2>
 <p align="center">
 My name is Caio Lemec and i'm a passionate self-taught front-end developer.
-I'm from Brazil, living in Rio de Janeiro and currently looking for my fisrt experiense as an developer.
+I'm from Brazil, living in Rio de Janeiro and currently looking for my first experience as an developer.
 I started my career in engineering and marketing, but I found in programming the passion I was looking for to move forward.
 </p>

 <div align="center">